p2p/bitcoin-exchange/README.md

 ## Market type
 Each virtual exchange will be able to chose from this order processing models:
 * Dealers market: clients trade with market makers and not directly with each other
-* Auction model: clients trade directly with each other
+* Double auction: clients trade directly with each other, the price is calculated based on supply and demand. http://en.wikipedia.org/wiki/Double_auction
+* English auction with reservation price and time limit: Suitable for sales of huge quantities of an asset, or sales of non standardized assets, such as paintings, cars and real estate.

 ## Assets
 * Assets can be both digital or physical, example: cryptocurrencies such as BitCoin and LiteCoin, digital fiat currencies, physical fiat currencies, gold coins, silver coins, barrel of gasoline.